laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 #### Theil–Sen estimator (TS)

 Although the Theil–Sen estimator has a O(N log(N)) solution available, however we could not find a readily available solution.
 We did manage to develop a solution that has a O(N) impact during the addition of an additional datapoint in a datastream with a fixed length window, and O(log(N)) impact when determining the slope.

 #### Incomplete Theil–Sen estimator (Inc TS)

 There also is an Incomplete Theis-Sen estimator [[13]](#13), which is O(1) for the addition of new datapoints in a datastream with a fixed length window, and O(log(N)) for the determination of the slope.
-Our tests on real-life data show that generally the Incomplete Theil-Sen is more
+Our tests on real-life data show that generally the Incomplete Theil-Sen is more reliable for dragfactor estimation than its alternatives.

 ### Choices for the specific algorithms

-##### Regression algorithm used for drag calculation
+#### Regression algorithm used for drag calculation

 For the drag-factor calculation, we observe three things: